-- Vice Chair, American Bar Association, Section of Taxation Committee on Exempt Organizations; Chair, Special Task Force on the Model Nonprofit Corporation Act; Past Co-Chair, Subcommittee on Unrelated Business Taxable Income; Member, Special Task Force on Impact of Sarbanes-Oxley Act of 2002 on Nonprofit Organizations
+- Chair, American Bar Association, Section of Taxation Committee on Exempt Organizations; Past Vice Chair; Past Co-Chair, Subcommittee on Unrelated Business Taxable Income; Member, Special Task Force on Impact of Sarbanes-Oxley Act of 2002 on Nonprofit Organizations

 - Association of the Bar of the City of New York

 - White on New York Corporations, Member; Editorial Board (2004–Present)

 David Shevlin is a Partner at Simpson Thacher & Bartlett LLP and is Head of the Exempt Organizations Practice.
 He advises a variety of international and domestic exempt organizations, including all forms of private foundations and public charities.
-David also advises donors to and the governing bodies of exempt organizations.
-In particular, he advises universities, foundations, hospitals and cultural institutions with respect to the investment of their endowments.
+David also advises donors to, and the governing bodies, of exempt organizations.
+In particular, he advises universities, foundations, hospitals and cultural institutions on the investment of their endowments.
 David has particular expertise in working with charitable organizations in connection with social enterprise and program-related investments.
 David also has been involved in assisting governing bodies on internal investigations.

-David is Vice Chair of the American Bar Association’s Section of Taxation Committee on Exempt Organizations.
+David is Chair of the American Bar Association’s Section of Taxation Committee on Exempt Organizations.
 The Committee is considered the nation’s leading exempt organizations practitioners group.
-He will become Chair of the Committee in two years.
 David’s recent professional associations have included membership with the Exempt Organizations Committee of the American Bar Association Section of Taxation, where he served as Co-Chair of the Sub-Committee on Unrelated Business Taxable Income (UBTI), and was a member of the ABA Coordinating Committee on Nonprofit Governance.
 He also served as Chair of the Exempt Organizations Committee Task Force on the Model Nonprofit Corporation Act.
 He served on the American Bar Association Task Force that published a guide to the impact of the Sarbanes-Oxley Act of 2002 on nonprofit organizations.
 David also served on the Editorial Board of White on New York Corporations, a leading treatise on New York corporate law.